 Research Assistantships for High School Students (RAHSS): Funding to Broaden Participation in the Biological Sciences

-NSF celebrates the progress that U.S. institutions of higher education have made in bringing diversity to the science and engineering enterprise.
-Strategies to successfully broaden participation during pre-college years will help to ensure a diverse pool of future students, faculty and researchers.
+The National Science Foundation (NSF) is committed to the inclusion of all people and institutions in the research enterprise because all are vital to the nation’s health, security, and global leadership in STEM.
+Strategies to successfully broaden participation in research projects through efforts to promote diversity, equity, and inclusion of individuals and institutions traditionally underrepresented in STEM during pre-college years will help ensure a diverse pool of future students, faculty and researchers.
 As a part of a new or renewal NSF proposal or as a supplemental funding request to an existing NSF Award, the Directorate for Biological Sciences (BIO) will consider requests that:

 - Foster interest in the pursuit of studies in the Biological Sciences; and